silnose/silnose.github.io/content/jobs/FullStack Developer/index.md

 url: 'https://www.possumus.tech'
 ---

-- Delivered responsive, cross-browser compatible and accessibility compliant websites for varios projects using Bootstrap 4 and JQuery.
+- Delivered responsive, cross-browser compatible and accessibility compliant websites for multiple projects using Bootstrap 4 and JQuery.
 - Working directly with client stakeholders to develop technical solutions for business cases.
 - Handling Database and reports. ( SQLServer, MySQL)